Medical expert of the article

 - gynecomastia.

-- General urine analysis : microhematuria, proteinuria.
+- General urine analysis: microhematuria, proteinuria.

-- Reducing the speed of CF.
+- Decrease in the speed of the CF.

 - Hyperuricemia, hyperuricosuria.

-Instrumental diagnostics of alcohol nephropathy
+Instrumental diagnostics of alcoholic nephropathy

 What do need to examine?